Arthur Forrest (Royal Navy officer): Later life and death

 In 1769, however, he was sent out to the same station as commander-in-chief, with his broad pennant in HMS Dunkirk.
 His time in the appointment was short-lived, he died at Jamaica on 26 May 1770.
-Sadly, at the time of his death, he never knew that advice of his appointment to the rank of admiral and reputedly, elevation to the peerage as the Viscount Forrest, were on a ship from London to Jamaica.
+At the time of his death, he never knew that advice of his appointment to the rank of admiral and reputedly, elevation to the peerage as the Viscount Forrest, were on a ship from London to Jamaica.

 Forrest owned 422 slaves at the time of probate, of whom 219 were listed as male and 203 as female.
 117 were listed as boys, girls or children.

 He had married Frederica Marina Cecilia, probably a daughter of Colonel Lynch of Jamaica, by whom he had two sons and five daughters.
 Mrs. Forrest survived her husband many years, and died in 1802.
 His eldest daughter, Bridget, married the diarist John Byng, 5th Viscount Torrington.